Certified Q graders have almost mythical status in the specialty coffee industry – but there’s no reason why you can’t become one too.

 Written by Angie Molina Ospina.

 Please note: Balzac Brothers is a sponsor of Perfect Daily Grind and was consulted in the creation of this article.
 They have received a courtesy copy of the article prior to publication but have exerted no editorial control over the final copy.
+To find out when Balzac Brothers will be hosting the next Q-grader course, please click here.

 Want to read more articles like this?
 Sign up to our newsletter